-Summer is flying by, and we’ll all be wearing sweaters and boots before we know it (except for those lucky few who live in perpetually sunny states).
+Summer is flying by, and we’ll all be wearing sweaters and boots before we know it.
 The end of summer is the perfect time to take a road trip that explores many of our country’s finest national parks.
 Warmer weather means you won’t have to worry about seasonal closures or snow.

-Our country is full of many beautiful scenic landscapes, and our national parks are the ultimate outdoor recreations areas.
+Our country is full of beautiful scenic landscapes, and our national parks are the ultimate outdoor recreation areas.
 Many of them offer campsites, and all of them have unique scenery that’s always worth checking out.
 End your summer or start your fall with an amazing national park road trip.
-You’ll make memories that will last a lifetime.

-The route you take will be dependent on the kind of scenery you’d like to enjoy.
-This road trip will take you through some of the Northwest’s best parks and expose you to a wide variety of stunning landscapes.
-This route involves 58 hours of driving time, so we recommend allowing 14 days so you can truly enjoy the journey.
-You’ll start and end in California, so plan accordingly.
+This route takes you through some of the Northwest’s best parks with 58 hours of driving time.
+We recommend allowing 14 days so you can truly enjoy the journey.
+You’ll start and end in California.

 Stop 1: Yosemite National Park, California